open/close all folders

 Lena: Hynden Walch

 Voiced by: Craig FergusonThe animal trainer who travels with the Brancusi Circus.

-- Flat Character: Other than him appearing in one scene at the beginning before going missing and helping Archambault with his plan, what's to this guy?
+- Flat Character: Other than him appearing in one scene at the beginning before going missing and helping Archambault with his plan what's to this guy?

-- Scooby-Doo Hoax: Works with Archambault to kidnap the circus stars, ruin the show, and takeover from Marius since they were jealous that his father gave the circus to him instead of them after they had worked there longer than Marius.
+- "Scooby-Doo" Hoax: Works with Archambault to kidnap the circus stars, ruin the show, and takeover from Marius since they were jealous that his father gave the circus to him instead of them after they had worked there longer than Marius.

 Wulfric von Rydingsvard

-Voiced by: Peter StormareA heavy metal rock singer seen in Big Top Scooby-Doo!
+Voiced by: Peter StormareA heavy metal rock singer seen in Big Top Scooby-Doo!.

 - Red Herring: Everywhere his band traveled there have been werewolf attacks.
 That's because they wanted the black daimond he wears.